Benefits of Your Quarter Life Crisis in Your Twenties

 Your quarter life crisis helps you think critically about your life.

-I still feel very strongly that requiring us at 18 to decide our entire lives is ludicrous because of how much we change between then and 25.
-There are so many different career paths that a lot of us don't even realize at that point (I created a career path breakdown for all of the different options after high school, if you want to check out the article).
+I still feel very strongly that requiring us to decide our entire lives at 18 is ludicrous because of how much we change between then and 25.
+There are so many different career paths that a lot of us don’t even realize at that point (I created a career path breakdown for all of the different options after high school, if you want to check out the article).

 When you go through your quarter life crisis, you start to think critically about your life thus far.
 This experience helps you determine what you have liked and disliked.
 You are able to determine your different strengths and weaknesses for your future path.
 This is also a great time to realize what direction will make you happiest.
 Maybe this means you need to go back to school, or switch jobs, or even switch into a new industry.